 What is Phagocytosis?

-Phagocytosis is the intake of solid particles larger than about 0.5µm in diameter through endocytosis.
-Phagocytosis is often called cell eating.
+Phagocytosis, also called cell eating, is the intake of solid particles larger than about 0.5µm in diameter through endocytosis.
 In this case, plasma membrane fuses forward and surrounds the particles near the cell surface to form phagocytic vesicles called phagosomes.
-Lysosomes then come and fuse with these phagosomes and release their digestive enzymes to digest the content in phagosomes.
+Then lysosomes come and fuse with these phagosomes and release their digestive enzymes to digest the content in phagosomes.

 What is Pinocytosis?

-Additionally, ions, sugars and amino acids also enter the cell by this method.
+Additionally, ions, sugars, and amino acids also enter the cell by this method.
 In this case, first extracellular fluid with minute particles adheres to specific receptors located on the cell membrane.
-Then the plasma membrane of that particular area invaginates and surrounds the particles to form membrane bounded vesicles called pinosomes.
+Then, the plasma membrane of that particular area invaginates and surrounds the particles to form membrane-bounded vesicles called pinosomes.
 The pinosomes then move into the cytoplasm, and the content is released.
 Pinocytosis can be seen very often in the cells that line the blood capillaries.

-What is the difference between Phagocytosis and Pinocytosis?
+What is the Difference Between Phagocytosis and Pinocytosis?